dnicks35/CRNT/pages/mydoc/policies/policies.md

                         <li>Academic misconduct includes: cheating, plagiarism, forgery, unauthorized use of materials.</li>
                     </ul>
                 <p><b>Where do I report a violation of this policy?</b></p>
-                <p class="answer"> Follow the link here and choose whether your concern is related to academic or non-academic issues: <a href="https://osi.gatech.edu/">https://osi.gatech.edu/</a> </p>
+                <p class="answer"> Follow the link here, and choose whether your concern is related to academic or non-academic issues: <a href="https://osi.gatech.edu/">https://osi.gatech.edu/</a> </p>
             </div>
         </div>
     </div>